 Eva Nagorski is an award-winning filmmaker and writer.
 She has written for NBC's "Law & Order: Special Victims Unit," "Las Vegas" and "Deadline."
 She is also the author of The Down and Dirty Dish on Revenge (St. Martin's Press).

 She worked as Head of Content for Nectar Studios, a branded content and storytelling company, with Mark Claywell.
 They produced such works as Rethreaded: Sewing A New Story and St. Augustine Music Festival 10th Anniversary, both of which won Gold at the 2016 and 2017 ADDY awards Jacksonville.
-Other clients included The Florida Lottery, Florida Prepaid, ABLE United, JEA, Enterprise Florida, Zaxby's, Southeastern Grocers, Bedsider, Skeeter Nut Free and JOAN Creative.
+Other clients have included AECOM, The Florida Lottery, Florida Prepaid, ABLE United, JEA, Enterprise Florida, Zaxby's, Southeastern Grocers, Bedsider, Skeeter Nut Free and JOAN Creative.

 Other writing and producing credits include the award-winning short film, "solidarity.", screened at the New York Film Festival and other festivals worldwide; "Battling ED: A Teenager's Guide to Eating Disorders," with host Jamie-Lynn Sigler; a Civilian Studios short film, "Snapshot"; a trailer for Przemek Reut's film "City of Gold"; and a short documentary about the Polish Daily News, Nowy Dziennik.
 She has also produced promotional videos for clients such as the National Basketball Player's Association and Teacher's Discovery.